waleedarif1011/Meeting-Bot/chatbot/README.md

 # Meeting Bot - Chatbot Engine

-This document explains the **chatbot engine** for the Meeting Bot.
+This document explains the **chatbot engine implementation** for the Meeting Bot.
 The engine analyzes uploaded meeting transcripts and answers user questions about the meeting, such as participants, topics, action items, decisions, and summaries.

 ---

-## What Does the Engine Do?
+## What Does this Do?

 - **Extracts Participants:** Finds out who attended the meeting.
 - **Finds Action Items:** Lists tasks or responsibilities assigned during the meeting.